pytorch/pytorch/docs/cpp/source/installing.rst

 Visual Studio Extension
 -----------------------

-`LibTorch Template <https://marketplace.visualstudio.com/items?itemName=YiZhang.LibTorch001>`_ can help Windows developers set all libtorch project settings and link options for debug and release.
+`LibTorch Project Template <https://marketplace.visualstudio.com/items?itemName=YiZhang.LibTorch001>`_ can help Windows developers set all libtorch project settings and link options for debug and release.
-It's easy to use and you could check out the `demo video <https://ossci-windows.s3.us-east-1.amazonaws.com/vsextension/demo.mp4>`.
+It's easy to use and you could check out the `demo video <https://ossci-windows.s3.us-east-1.amazonaws.com/vsextension/demo.mp4>`_.
 The only prerequisite is to download the libtorch on https://pytorch.org

 Support